The scope of this page is limited to discussion of gender affirming voice services.

 As indicated in the Code of Ethics (ASHA, 2016), SLPs who serve this population should be specifically educated and appropriately trained to do so.
 The World Professional Association for Transgender Health (WPATH) has developed standards of care for health care professionals working with individuals who are transgender and gender diverse, including assistance on providing voice and communication services.
 This guidance may help determine prerequisite skills and clinical considerations.
 In addition, WPATH outlines additional services and treatments by health care professionals, which may provide a baseline of information for practitioners (WPATH, 2011).

 It is incumbent upon the clinician to use appropriate terminology demonstrating awareness and sensitivity to the client.
 Clinicians proactively remain educated and up to date with terms that are still evolving and thus tend to become outdated and/or offensive.
 Clinicians ask the client's names and pronouns for presentation at work, at home, and in social situations.
 At present, many insurance forms and data collection forms still have underlying gender-binary bias.
 Familiarity with terminology is an important way of allowing the client to self-identify.
-Terminology changes, and it varies from person to person; thus, it should be used in a manner that is appropriate, respectful, and sensitive.
+Terminology changes, and it varies from person to person; thus, clinicians use it in a manner that is appropriate, respectful, and sensitive.
+Please see HRC-Glossary of Terms, PFLAG Glossary of Terms and ASHA’s resource on Supporting and Working with Transgender and Gender-Diverse Individuals

 Some individuals who seek and receive medical services have a diagnosis of Gender Dysphoria (Diagnostic and Statistical Manual of Mental Disorders, 5th ed.
 [DSM-V]; American Psychiatric Association, 2013).
 It is not in the scope of practice for an SLP to diagnose a client with gender dysphoria.
 In order to receive the diagnosis of Gender Dysphoria, one must meet a list of criteria indicated in the DSM-5 (American Psychiatric Association, 2013).